-Dazzling coral and gold petals.
+Dazzling, deep coral and gold petals.

 Inca Peruvian Lilies have hardier stems and leaves, they are more disease resistant, compact and well branched than your average Peruvian Lily.
 They cope well to -7C and don’t mind the heat.